 Gender equality isn’t a real issue.

-It is, however, a very clever excuse to throw a temper tantrum.
+Really, it’s just a clever excuse to throw a temper tantrum.

-Feminists show us how, now, any woman can throw a shit fit under the guise of ‘victim’ — and boom — it’s socially accepted.
+Feminists show us how now, anyone can complain under the guise of ‘victim’ — and boom — it’s socially accepted.

 …except I’m not buying it.

-That’s because I understand why women latch on to the equality delusion — and it’s not because they’re fighting for justice.
+That’s because I get the reason why women latch on to the equality delusion — and it’s not because they’re fighting for justice.

 Really, it’s because they’re in a bad mood.